MicrosoftDocs/dynamics-365-intelligent-order-management/topics/transfer-order-in-iom.md

 ## Initial synchronization of prerequisite tables

-To create new transfer orders and work with existing transfer orders, you must first synchronize the reference data between Supply Chain Management and Dataverse.
+After all the preceding prerequisites have been met, before you can create new transfer orders and work with existing transfer orders you must first synchronize the reference data between Supply Chain Management and Dataverse.
 You use the initial write functionality to detect the table relationships and find the tables that you must enable for a given map.

-In the dual-write sync settings, you will see the prerequisite tables for both **Transfer Order Header** and **Transfer Order Products**.
+In the dual-write sync settings, you will see the prerequisite tables for both **Transfer Order Headers** and **Transfer Order Products** table maps.

-The following tables must be synched for **Transfer Order Header**.
+The following tables must be synched for the **Transfer Order Header** table map.

 - Sites
 - Worker